Platform Entities & UI

 A Thing is typically linked to:

-• A Nebula Host: To allow secure, encrypted access to the device for maintenance or SSH.
+nats_role. - A Nebula Host: To allow secure, encrypted access to the device for maintenance or SSH.

 4. Types

 Types provide a way to categorize your inventory and locations.
 They act as blueprints for classification and filtering.
+Location Types are purely for organization; Thing Types have grown into the platform's primary contract layer for describing what a participant does on the fabric.

-• Location Types: Categorize your sites (e.g., Campus, Building, Room, Cabinet).
+- Location Types: Categorize your sites (e.g.,

 5. The User Interface Features